district0x/ethlance/README.md

 Repository for [ethlance.com](http://ethlance.com)

-Ethlance is first job market platform written in Clojure and Solidity working completely on Ethereum blockchain with 0% service fees
+Ethlance is first job market platform written in Clojurescript and Solidity working completely on Ethereum blockchain with 0% service fees

 Ethereum Smart Contracts are at `/resources/public/contracts/src`